Make Every Word Count: Adaptive BA with Fewer Words: Weak BA: Correctness

 Consider a process $p$ that starts round $r$ at time $t^p_{r}$.
 Let $p'$ be another correct process that starts round $r$ at time $t^{p'}_{r}$, and sends a message to $p$ in round $r$.
 By assumption, $t^{p'}_{r}=t^p_{r}+\epsilon$ where $-\delta\le \epsilon\le \delta$, and a message sent by $p'$ at $t^{p'}_{r}$ arrives at time $t_a$ where $t^{p'}_{r}\le t_a \le t^{p'}_{r}+\delta$.
 Note that round $r$ ends at $p$ at time $t^p_{r+1}=t^p_{r}+2\delta$.
 Hence, $t^{p}_{r}-\delta \le t_a \le t^{p}_{r}+2\delta$, as needed.

 \end{proof}

 Next, we the following lemma states that if a correct process manages to reach a decision prior to the fallback algorithm, then this is the only possible decision.
 Moreover, this decision value must be a valid one.
-A full proof is in Appendix~\ref{weak_ba_correct}.

 \begin{lemma} If some correct process decides $v$ before executing the fallback algorithm, then all correct processes decide $v$ and $v$ is valid. \end{lemma}

 \begin{proof}

 If there exists a correct process $p$ that decides at line~\ref{l:inv_phase}, then by Lemma~\ref{lemma:agreement_of_invoke} and the code all processes that decide at line~\ref{l:inv_phase} decide $v$ as well.
 Moreover, all other correct process that have not decided by line~\ref{l:end_phases}, send $\helpre$ messages.
 Process $p$ answers them and they all decide at line~\ref{l:got_help}.
 Otherwise, no correct process decides at line~\ref{l:inv_phase} and they all send $\helpre$ messages at line~\ref{l:help}.
 Then, they all receive $t+1$ $\help$ messages and by the code perform the fallback algorithm.
 In addition, by the lemma assumption, it must be that $p$ decides $v$ at line~\ref{l:got_help}.